gitkraken/gitlens-docs/gitlens/gitlens-plus.md

 ### Signing in with Single Sign On

-GitLens+ users will see the option to Sign in with SSO from the login screen.
+GitLens Teams or Enterprise users will see the option to Sign in with SSO from the login screen.

 <img src="/wp-content/uploads/single-sign-on.png" class="img-bordered img-responsive center">